abpio/abp-commercial-docs/en/road-map.md

 * Tenant impersonation for the SaaS module.
 * Allow to set multiple connection string for each tenant, to separate a tenant's database per module/microservice.
 * Improvements on the Forms, CMS Kit and other modules.
 * We are in progress of building a completely new UI Theme.
-We will announce it in the next weeks and release the initial version with this release.
+We will release the initial version with this release.

 **Planned release date**: End of Quarter 2, 2021.